vl4ds/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 ==================================

 SmartApps are applications that allow users to tap into the capabilities of their devices to automate their lives.
-Most SmartApps installed by the user via the SmartThings mobile client application, though some come pre-installed.
-Generally speaking there are three different kinds of SmartApps, *Event-Handlers*, *Solution Modules*, and *Service Managers*.
+Most SmartApps are installed by the user via the SmartThings mobile client application, though some come pre-installed.
+Generally speaking, there are three different kinds of SmartApps: *Event-Handlers*, *Solution Modules*, and *Service Managers*.

 Types of SmartApps